prplecake/jrgnsn.net/_posts/2018-09-17-Security-Self-Defense-presented-by-the-Electronic-Frontier-Foundation.md

   - Security
 ---

-For awhile now, I've been aware of the [Electronic Frontier Foundation][eff] (the EFF), and I make good use of a fair number of their projects.
+For a while now, I've been aware of the [Electronic Frontier Foundation][eff] (the EFF), and I make good use of a fair number of their projects.
 The following is not an exhaustive list: